kataklinger/forque/README.md

 # About Forque

 The goal of "forque" structure in this library is to allow items to be scheduled for processing based on hieratical tags attached to them.
-Forque ensures that at most one item is processed at a time for all tags related to the item’s tag, while respecting reserved order of related items.
+Forque ensures that at most one item is processed at a given time for all tags related to the item’s own tag, while respecting relative order among related items in which they have be reserved in queue.
+Tags are said to be related if one of them are descendant of the other.
+For example tags `1/2` and `1/2/3` are related while tags `1/2/1` and `1/2/3` are not related.

 ![forque structure](https://user-images.githubusercontent.com/42535720/98058027-0c6cd300-1e44-11eb-8303-5a5ebdc70bea.png)